How Blogging Helped Me Get a Job

 Working in recruitment teaches you a lot about what people look at.
 And you’d never think that running a blog could help you to rise in your career but it has!

-It has also helped me to develop where in the industry I want to go and develop skills outside of blogging which are universally helpful!
+It has also helped me to develop where in the industry I want to go.
+Plus I’ve developed skills outside of blogging that are universally helpful.

 – IT literacy